GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/events/index.md

 <img src="https://wd.imgix.net/image/fuiz5I8Iv7bV8YbrK2PKiY3Vask2/oon9wpGOh5kvEJNGJhkp.png?auto=format&w=1252" style="width: 500px; margin: auto;  alt="Where to meet us">

 You can join the Privacy Sandbox team during office hours, which we announce in the [Chrome Developers blog](https://developer.chrome.com/blog/), at conferences, and in W3C calls.

-Learn about forthcoming events, and get access to resources for events that have already taken place.
 You can also subscribe to the following mailing lists to be notified of other events: [Attribution Reporting](https://groups.google.com/u/2/a/chromium.org/g/attribution-reporting-api-dev), [FLEDGE](https://groups.google.com/u/2/a/chromium.org/g/fledge-api-announce), and [Topics](https://groups.google.com/u/2/a/chromium.org/g/topics-api-announce).

+Below you'll find information on upcoming events and resources from past events.

 ## W3C WICG calls